 - Genetic Genealogy Standards

-- National Genealogical Society’s Standards for Sound Genealogical Research
+- National Genealogical Society’s Guidelines for Sound Genealogical Research

 - National Genealogical Society’s Guidelines for Sharing Information with Others